 I will share ideas, possibilities, wisdom and knowledge based upon my research and observations, as well as the experiences and stories of others.
 I want to create a community of both retirees and those who are actively looking forward to retirement, so that we may all enrich our experiences.

 In short, I want to help everyone who comes here to live happier lives.

-Most other retirement web sites and books are focused on financial planning.
+Most other retirement websites and books are focused on financial planning.
 There’s no question that saving and financial planning are essential to a happy retirement.
 But there are far fewer resources devoted to envisioning a happy retirement, or how to deal with the changes in your life that take place when you quit working, or to help you anticipate choices you will make, such as where to live.
-That’s what this blog is for.
+That’s what this website is for.

-There are even fewer resources that deal with these topics from the perspective of the gay and lesbian community.
+There are even fewer resources that deal with these topics from the perspective of the LGBT community.
 While many of the retirement planning issues we face are common to all of us, gay and lesbian retirees face some unique considerations when it comes to legal and social issues, health care, and living in an LGBT-supportive environment.

 Everyone is welcome here.
-Most content on this blog will be useful to everyone, but some content will focus on the unique needs of gays and lesbians.
-If you’re straight, this blog will serve as a wonderful opportunity to broaden your horizons a bit, and build bridges of support and understanding for all of us.
+Most content on this website will be useful to everyone, but some content will focus on the unique needs of gays and lesbians.
+If you’re straight, this website will serve as a wonderful opportunity to broaden your horizons a bit, and build bridges of support and understanding for all of us.